Vogtinator/gbc4lua/README.md

 * Cycle accurate memory access: Instruction cycles are tracked, but all accesses triggered by an instruction appear to happen within the same cycle.
 As the timer is not implemented this should not be noticable.
 * Cycle accurate interrupts: The CPU only checks for interrupts every line.
 * CPU flags for BCD: The N and H flags are not set by instructions other than `pop af`.
 This will lead to weird score calculations and more.

+TODO
+-
+* Input handling in main_nspire.lua
+* Save/load sram contents to variables
+* Optimize!
+For now most parts are not optimized, especially tile/object drawing and blitting to the screen.
+The code could benefit from loop unrolling and inlining as well.

+Writing fast Lua code
+-

+The Lua language has various traps which slow code down and need to be avoided to get code that's just slow instead of abysmally slow:

+* Use locals and function parameters if possible.
+Access to global variables does a table lookup, access to upvalues is a GETUPVALUE for each read and SETUPVALUE for each write.
+* Perform obvious simplifications like constant folding and avoiding redundant reads/writes.
+There is no optimization performed by the interpreter.
+* Avoid table lookups.
+Cache them if possible, e.g. outside a loop or even outside of a function.
+* Unroll loops
+* Avoid accessing tables at [0] if not needed.
+The array part is `tbl[1]`-`tbl[#tbl]`, using `tbl[0]` does a hash lookup.